oss-slu/Step_Time_Biofeedback/backend/README.md

 python -m unittest test_step_time.py
 ```
 ### Test Cases
-The tests from `test_step_time` cover:
+The test_step_time.py tests cover the following scenarios:

-- Step time calculation for values below the threshold (20N).
+Step time calculation when values are below the threshold (20N).
-- Step time output as a moving average of 2 steps.
+Step time output as a moving average of two steps.
-- Step time output as a continuous number in the format 00.00.
+Target zone estimation based on calculated step times.
+Real data validation using sample data provided in tied belt OSS_f_1.tsv.

 ### Sample Data for Testing
-The function uses sample force data in the format (time, force) to calculate step times.
+Sample data should be in the format (time, force), where time is the time point, and force represents the force measurement.
+The calculate_step_time function calculates step times from this data.